 Lights of Life, Life University (November 28–December 31, 2019)

 Georgia's leading chiropractic and wellness university sparkles with thousands of lights every night from Thanksgiving to New Year's Eve.
 The holiday display called “Lights of Life” at Life University illuminates the area with over a million LEDs spanning across one mile.
 These amazing displays feature different religious symbols—a menorah, Christmas trees, nativity scenes, and others.
-There are also stationary and animated light displays and a 20-m (65-ft) tall Santa, the biggest Santa in the Southeast United States.
+There are also stationary and animated light displays and a twenty-meter (65-ft) tall Santa, the biggest Santa in the Southeastern United States.

 A Country Christmas at Pettit Creek Farms (November 28–December 30, 2019)

 Pettit Creek Farms is a popular getaway in Cartersville, North Georgia.
 Every winter it offers a unique country Christmas experience bearing the authentic charm of a Southern Family Christmas.
 Kids will enjoy taking pictures with Santa and his reindeer, but there are also many things for the adults.
 You can take a hayride through more than a mile of beautiful Christmas lights, sip a hot beverage next to patio heaters and campfires, see a live nativity scene and visit a petting zoo.
-Also, select a perfect fresh-cut tree to get home with you.
+Also, select a perfect fresh-cut tree to take home with you.

 Callaway Gardens Fantasy in Lights (November 15, 2019–January 4, 2020)